pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 * Differentiate between types of cores and memory. <br>
   Note - Dynamic resouce allocation does this with regular resources today.
 We seek to extend this ability.
-* Diffentiate between different configurations of cores and memory, for instance cores designated as performance versus those designated as efficiency cores
+* Differentiate between different configurations of cores and memory, for instance cores designated as performance versus those designated as efficiency cores
 * Have custom plugins to optimize for particular types of workloads.
 These plugins may be built for performance, power reduction, cpu savings, et cetera.  <br>